bytewax/waxctl-sample-aws/README.md

-# Wax on Wax off - AWS flavor
+# Wax on Wax off - Deploying dataflows on AWS with GitHub Actions

-We will eventually get to the tutorial on getting your dataflow production ready and deploying your dataflow to AWS with GitHub Actions, but first, a bit about why we built Waxctl, and what it is.
+We will get to the tutorial on getting your dataflow production ready and deploying it to AWS with GitHub Actions, but first, a bit about why we built Waxctl, and what it is.

 Waxctl is the Bytewax command line interface that simplifies deployment and management of Bytewax dataflows.
 We built Waxctl to provide an interface that would mirror the experience that cloud or serverless platforms provide, but with your resources and your data staying within your network.
 We are still early on this vision, but it is core to the mission of Bytewax, which is to simplify development on streaming data.
 The decision to build a peripheral tool set around the core open source project instead of building a hosted version was a particularly important decision for us since we wanted our users to have complete control and feel at ease while running workflows that process sensitive data.
 With today’s virtualization technology, IaaS options and DevOps tooling, it's possible to build a user experience where you can focus on writing the code that matters (your dataflows) and not on how to configure instances and integrate with a myriad of devops tools.
 If you still want a more managed service where everything is managed, please [contact us](sales@bytewax.io).
 Let’s get on with how to use Waxctl!